While a Terms and Conditions agreement is recommended to have for your website, it's not required by law to have this

 This agreement sets the rules that users must agree to in order to use your website.

-Because of its importance, here are 5 reasons why you should have a Terms and Conditions agreement.
+Because of its importance, there are 5 main reasons why you should have a Terms and Conditions agreement.
 Also check out our Terms and Conditions FAQ for more helpful insight into these important agreements.

 A Terms and Conditions acts as a legally binding contract between you and your users.

 In this agreement, you can include the necessary sections to inform users of the guidelines of using your website or mobile app, what happens if users are abusing your website or mobile app, and so on.

 Examples of actions of abusive users can include spamming other users, posting defamatory content or attempting to infect the website or app with malware.